Georg Sverdrup: Biography

 Georg Sverdrup entered the University of Copenhagen during 1794 and graduated with a degree in philology in 1798.
 During the period 1798–1799, he studied at the University of Göttingen.

-He represented Christiania at the Norwegian Constitutional Assembly during 1814 at Eidsvoll.
+He represented Christiania at the Norwegian Constitutional Assembly during 1814 at Eidsvoll Manor.
 He was the last president of the Assembly, chosen the second last day, 16 May.
 He led the election of the king and gave the closing speech.
 During the drafting of the Norwegian constitution, Sverdrup was one of the principle authors of the Jew clause, which prohibited Jews from entering Norway.
-He was later elected to the Norwegian Parliament in 1818 and 1824.
+He was later elected to the Norwegian Parliament in 1817 and 1823.

 Sverdrup became professor of Greek at the University of Copenhagen in 1805.
 Sverdrup was librarian of the university library from 1813 to 1845.
 The University of Oslo was established in 1811 under the name Royal Frederick University, but due to the Napoleonic War it was not until 1815 that Sverdrup could receive the 50,000 volumes, then in Copenhagen, intended for the new university library.
 It took another year for the government to provide adequate localities for the collection, and not until 1828 was the library finally completed, with a total of 90,000 volumes.